HandlerSayan/e-commerce/README.md

 **How to set it up ?**

-1. Clone the repository
+1. Clone the repository in VS CODE
-2. Install the dependencies
+2. Install the dependencies, by opening each folders in their respective terminals in VS CODE
 3. Run the server

 **Order of Setup**